virtualidentityag/component-library-template/CONTRIBUTING.md

 - linting passing
 - tests passing (which includes \>= 80% test coverage)
 - one review and approval
+- if project contains integration branch: Merge of your branch into integration BEFORE merge to develop.

-After a PR is merged, don't forget to delete the original branch.
+After a PR is merged to develop, don't forget to delete the original branch.

 > Important: When merging a PR to the `master` branch, please use a squash-merge strategy.
 However, in order to better diff potential conflicts, any other branches should use merge-commit strategy.